 - Applicants who do not meet eligibility criteria may appeal their denied application for initial certification.

 - Candidates who do not pass the examination may submit a request in writing to have their exam results reevaluated.
 Examinees are discouraged from requesting this service.
-Examinations are computer-based and electronically scored.
+Examinations are computer-based, electronically scored, and responses are verified before test results are finalized.
 Extensive and rigorous quality control procedures are employed to ensure the accuracy of results and in all previous score challenges there is no record of a score discrepancy being detected.
 An exam rescore is limited to verifying that the responses as scored were made by the examinee and were correctly transformed into a scaled score.
 The rescore service is not a review of the exam content, what the correct answer should be, the acceptability of testing conditions, or a reconsideration of the passing standard.
-The request will be forwarded to that testing vendor within 10 business days of receipt of written request.
+The request will be forwarded to the testing vendor within 10 business days of receipt of written request.
 Candidates will be charged a fee for hand scoring by the testing vendor ($150.00 subject to change).
 Results of the rescore will be sent to the candidate within six weeks of receipt of request.

-Appropriate and complete documentation must be submitted along with the required fee before the appeal can be reviewed.
+Appropriate and complete documentation must be submitted before the appeal can be reviewed.
+If the appeals request is for an exam rescore, the rescore fee must be received with the request before the appeal can be reviewed.
 The written appeal will be reviewed within 30 days of receipt of documents.
 Notice of determination shall be provided to the applicant within 10 business days of the decision via electronic or paper methods to include email and postal service.
 The appeal decision is final.
 There is no further appeal beyond this point.
-The applicant will be responsible for any expenses incurred during the Appeals Process.
+The applicant will be responsible for any expenses incurred during the appeals process.
 Correspondence regarding an appeal should be addressed to the attention of the Business Manager at firstname.lastname@example.org.